 Johan Chaves - Bird Guide

-Johan Chaves is a bird guide who specializes in the area around Manuel Antonio National Park.
-However, Johan is also capable of guiding individuals on multiple-day trips in Costa Rica.
+Johan Chaves is a qualified naturalist and bird guide who specializes in the area around Manuel Antonio National Park.
+However, Johan is also capable of guiding individuals on multiple-day trips in Costa Rica for both birders and photographers.
 He can organize logistics and lodging for any trip in which he guides.
 He has guided in Carara National Park, the Osa Peninsula, and even into the high mountains of San Gerardo de Dota.
 You can read about Johan's tour packages on his website at http://johanchaves.weebly.com/bird-watching-tours.html

 For day trips, Johan has been guiding birders for several years into the Pacific foothills near the small community of Esquipulas - about a 20 minute drive from Manuel Antonio National Park.
 Esquipulas is at about a 400 meter elevation and has far better birding than Manuel Antonio National Park.
 This area is good Pacific rainforest habitat.
 Johan can also take you to the coastal marsh of El Rey which can be very productive for marsh birds and lowland species.